esosedi/3166/README.md

 You have 2 ways to use this library:
  1. Use it at `backend`.
 Just import few function from 'iso3166-2-db' and go on.
- You will have everything - all data, in pack of languages, with different dispute models and name sources.
+ You will have everything - all data, pack of languages, with different dispute models and name sources.
- But - full database has size of few megabytes.
+ But - full database has a size of few megabytes.

  2. Use it as data files, ie modular format - this way is preferred for `frontend`.
  Result will produce much smaller code.